 When working with the animators, she said, "There was no choreography: I was making it up as we went along and showing them how to dance."

-Champion went on to inspire other Disney characters like the Blue Fairy in Pinocchio and the whimsically dancing hippos in Fantasia.see more on Snow White
+Champion went on to inspire other Disney characters like the Blue Fairy in Pinocchio and the whimsically dancing hippos in Fantasia.

 The Vultures In 'The Jungle Book': Based On The Beatles

-If you've always thought the vultures from Disney's The Jungle Book were reminiscent of the Beatles, you're dead on the money... or carrion.
-The animated foursome, with their mop-top haircuts, were indeed directly inspired by John, Paul, George, and Ringo.
+If you've always thought the vultures from Disney's The Jungle Book were reminiscent of the Beatles, you're right.
+The animated group, with their mop-top haircuts, were indeed directly inspired by John, Paul, George, and Ringo.

 Originally, they were supposed to supply the birds' voices, too - until John Lennon vetoed the idea.